- by Peter Koelewijn, 02-03-2018

 When sound is judged to be unpleasant, loud or disruptive to hearing, it is called noise.
 Super yachts, cruise ships, and even commercial vessels, all are subject to certain noise level requirements.
 In these series of blogs we are going to dig deeper into the topic of noise and noise control.

-According to the dictionary the phrase ‘comfort’ can be described as a pleasurable state of welfare.
-A status in which one effortlessly feels good.
-But also – and this is probably best applicable on HVAC – a status in which one experiences no discomfort.
-When a system is not evidently audible everyone is happy.
-The complaining starts when the presence of the installation is noticed.
-But then again, comfort is not the same as luxury.
+can also – and this is probably best applicable to HVAC – be described as the absence of discomfort.
+When a system is not intrusively audible, everyone is happy.
+The issues start when the presence of a system becomes noticeable.
+It’s also important to remember that comfort is not the same as luxury.

-If we define acoustic comfort as a status where one doesn’t notice the running HVAC system, the comfort level will depend on the situation we are in.
-Every situation has its own noise criteria.
-What can be comfortable in one situation will not automatically be experienced as such in the other.
-Not that it is a complete grey area; some smart people already gave us guidelines for noise requirements, such as the Det Norske Veritas (DNV) comfort class document.
-The tables underneath are taken from this document.
-Let’s take a look at them.
+If we define acoustic comfort as a situation where one doesn’t notice the running HVAC system, the comfort level will depend on the situation in which we find ourselves.
+Every situation has its own noise criteria, and what is comfortable at certain times will not automatically be experienced as such at others.
+Of course, this isn’t completely subjective either: some smart people have thought about this and given us guidelines for noise requirements.
+An example is the Det Norske Veritas (DNV) comfort class document from which the tables below are taken.
+Let’s have a look:

 Table 1: Noise requirements Cargo ship

 The first row indicates the comfort rating, where 1 is highest and 3 is lowest.
 Now notice the differences in cabins/sleeping rooms.
 Level 1 corresponds to 50 decibels on a cargo ship and 25 on a luxury yacht.
 That’s a major difference, as we will see when discussing decibels below.